C Concierge Documentation

 • Cloudflare KV: tenant configs, account configs, tokens, sessions, routing rules, billing state, conversation contexts, persona.

-• Cloudflare D1: SQLite for message metadata, email metrics, lead form submissions, credit packs, payments, audit logs.
+• Cloudflare D1: SQLite for message metadata, email metrics, credit packs, payments, audit logs.

 • Cloudflare Workers AI: reply generation, prompt‑injection scanning, persona safety classification, BGE embeddings.